thewarholmuseum/digital-strategy/06_Benchmarks_Deliverables_and_Progress.md

 **Organizational Adaptation:**

 * Digital leadership is a part of early-stage project discussions
-* Number of website and blog content creators on staff
+* Number of website and blog authors on staff
 * Internal assessments

 **Financial Solvency:**